 Do dental implants hurt?

 The actual placement of your dental implants shouldn’t hurt at all, as you’ll be administered with a local anaesthetic to ensure it remains as comfortable as possible.
 You might feel some sensations that are likened to discomfort or tingling, but there shouldn’t be any pain.
 After your placement is when the pain may start to come, but don’t worry we’re going to give you some top tips on how to deal with this at your consultation.
-Your jaw bone and gums will begin to heal around the root, and you could experience some discomfort for up to 10 days after minor surgery.
+Your jaw bone and gums will begin to heal around the implant root, and you could experience some discomfort for up to 10 days after minor dental implant surgery.
 There will be some swelling that should subside after around 3-5 days, and after 2 weeks the pain should’ve subsided completely.